codecowboydotio/listener/README.md

 SIGHUP 2 = Print out current settings of all variables.
 This includes versions.

+SIGQUIT 3 = Write a final entry to syslog and shut down.

 SIGUSR2 12 = I'm alive.
 Signal to be used by monitoring system to generate syslog event.

 ```